SciLifeLab Data Repository Submission Guidelines

 Edit items

-You can go back and edit items after you’ve made them publicly available.
-To edit an item, click on the pencil that appears to the right of your item when hovering over it in My Data.
-You can also batch edit items that have already been published: in My Data, select the items to be updated, click on Actions at the top of the page, and select Edit in batch.
-Once you’ve selected the items to be edited in bulk, select the metadata fields to edit.
+You can go back and edit items after you have made them publicly available.
+To edit an item, click on the pencil that appears to the right of the item when hovering over it in My data.
+You can also batch edit items that have already been published: in My data, select the items to be updated, click on Actions at the top of the page, and select Edit in batch.
+Once you have selected the items to be edited in bulk, select the metadata fields to edit.

 Some changes may trigger a new version of the item.
 See here to find out which amendments will generate a new version.
 When a new version is generated, the previous versions will still be available.
 Each version will have its own DOI, where the version number is added as a suffix to the base DOI.
 See this item as an example.
 The base DOI will always point to the latest public version on the item.